 In 2000, world leaders gathered at the UN to shape a broad vision to fight poverty, which was translated into eight Millennium Development Goals (MDGs) and remained, until 2015, the overarching development framework for the world.
 At the end of the MDG period in 2015, there was a final assessment of progress made during the MDG period.

-The global mobilization behind the Millennium Development Goals has produced the most successful anti-poverty movement in history, according to UN Secretary-General Ban Ki-moon.
+The global mobilization behind the Millennium Development Goals has produced the most successful anti-poverty movement in history.
 The MDG target of reducing by half the proportion of people living in extreme poverty was achieved in 2010, well ahead of the 2015 deadline.

 - The proportion of undernourished people in the developing regions has fallen by almost half.

 - One in in seven children worldwide are underweight, down from one in four in 1990.

 As can be seen from the above results of the MDGs, there was much progress in relation to food and hunger between 2000 and 2015.
 However, a lot more work needs to be done.
 That work will now be the focus of the Sustainable Development Goals.

 The United Nations Secretary-General launched the Zero Hunger Challenge in 2012 during the Rio+20 World Conference on Sustainable Development.
 The Zero Hunger Challenge was launched to inspire a global movement towards a world free from hunger within a generation.
 It calls for: